Circus of Carthage: History

-When exactly the Circus of Carthage was built is unknown, as it was used for several years before its official dedication.
-The building seems to have been constructing sometime around 238 AD.
-The people of the city of Carthage joined together in the circus to overcome the stresses of their lives.
-"Altogether, to go to the circus in a time of crisis was not to succumb to luxury but to show a robust, civic patriotism.
-To love one's city was to love the games.
-Salvian reports that as the Vandal armies closed in around the governmental capitals of Africa (439 AD) - first Cirta (Constantine, Algeria) in Numidia and then Carthage- they were met by "the sound of the people as they roared acclamations in the circus".
+The building seems to have been constructed sometime around 238 AD, and was used for several years before its official dedication.
+Salvian reports that as the Vandal armies closed in around Carthage they were met by "the sound of the people as they roared acclamations in the circus".

 Circus of Carthage design

-A brief description of the Circus of Carthage exists based on the mosaic found in Bardo National Museum in Tunis: "It is the only mosaic to show both the interior of the arena and the exterior façade, which has two arcades separated by a cornice.
-There also is an awning over the seats, which continue over the carceres, conveying more the appearance of an amphitheater than a circus.
+A brief description of the Circus of Carthage exists based on a mosaic found in Bardo National Museum in Tunis: "It is the only mosaic to show both the interior of the arena and the exterior façade, which has two arcades separated by a cornice.
+There also is an awning over the seats, which continue over the carceres, conveying more the appearance of an amphitheatre than a circus.
 The two temple-like structures above the seating are novel, as well, and may be situated at the break and finish lines."

 Building usage

-The Circus of Carthage was Rome's second largest circus, one that rivaled the Circus Maximus.
+The Circus of Carthage was Rome's second largest circus, one that rivalled the Circus Maximus.

 The arena while smaller hosted many gamblers betting on the events there such as gladiatorial bouts and chariot races.